edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/risk-assessment.md

 ### Control measures
 - Training - user should ensure workpieces and tools are secured and the chuck key is removed before starting the machine.
 - Awareness - user must inform all users of the room that they are using the lathe.
-- Equipment - anyone in the room while the lathe is being used should be wearing appropriate PPE (eye protection, ear protection, and closed-toe shoes).
+- Equipment - anyone in the room while the lathe is being used should be wearing appropriate PPE (eye protection and closed-toe shoes).
 An emergency stop button is installed, and first aid it is available.

 ## Entanglement in moving parts